 The idea for the Ahtisaari days was suggested in 2008.
 The suggestion came from a working group put together by Alexander Stubb to renew Finland’s image.
 Mr. Stubb was Finland’s Minister for Foreign Affairs at the time.
 The working group presented its final report to the Finnish government in 2010.
 One suggestion in the report was the Ahtisaari Days, which would be held in honour of President Ahtisaari.
 The event would be held every year, and would be jointly organized by the Ministry for Foreign Affairs and CMI.

 From the beginning, Finnish schools were at the centre of the Ahtisaari Days.
 The events promote peace and effective conflict resolution among kids and teens.

-2017 marks the seventh annual Ahtisaari Days.
-This year the main events are in Vaasa.
-Previous host cities were Tampere, Rovaniemi, Turku, Kuopio, Helsinki, and Oulu.
+2019 marks the ninth annual Ahtisaari Days.
+This year the main events are in Jyväskylä.
+Previous host cities were Espoo, Vaasa, Tampere, Rovaniemi, Turku, Kuopio, Helsinki, and Oulu.